 Box Type: 'cmpC' Container: SchemeInformationBox or ItemPropertyContainerBox Mandatory: Yes (when the SchemeType is 'gcmp') Quantity: One

-The CompressionConfigurationBox specifying the specific data compression method used and codec-specific type of compressed byte ranges within a media sample or item data.
+The CompressionConfigurationBox specifes the specific data compression method used and codec-specific type of compressed extents within a media sample or item data.

+This box can be:

+added to a video sample entry for media tracks

+added as properties associated with an image item.

+The syntax in this section are given for a video sample entry container and the defined boxes therefore extend Box (resp.
+FullBox).
+When used in an ItemPropertyContainerBox, the same syntax applies but the defined boxes extend ItemProperty (resp.
+ItemFullProperty).
+The properties defined in the following sections are descriptive properties.

 The definition of each value of compression_type specifies not only the algorithm but also the bitstream format for each compressed subsample.
 For example, ‘zlib’ specifies the use of the deflate algorithm as packaged in the zlib format defined by IETF RFC 1950.

-Value 0 for compressed_range_type indicates that the compressed range is always the complete media sample or item.
+Value 0 for compressed_entity_type indicates that the compressed range is always the complete media sample or item.

-Derived specifications may assign compressed_range_type values other than 0 according to the specificities of the underlying media format.
+Derived specifications may assign compressed_entity_type values other than 0 according to the specificities of the underlying media format.

-If compressed_range_type is 0, then can_decompress_contiguous_ranges shall be 1.
+If compressed_entity_type is 0, then must_decompress_individual_entities shall be 0.

 Syntax

-aligned(8) class CompressionConfigurationBox extends FullBox('cmpC') { unsigned int(32) compression_type; unsigned int(1) can_decompress_contiguous_ranges; unsigned int(7) compressed_range_type; }
+aligned(8) class CompressionConfigurationBox extends FullBox('cmpC', 0, 0) { unsigned int(32) compression_type; unsigned int(1) must_decompress_individual_entities ; unsigned int(7) compressed_entity_type; }

-Ed question: Consider swapping the order of can_decompression_contiguous_ranges and compressed_range_type.
-Consider renaming “range” to “entity” – I don’t think we intend the ability to compress arbitrary byte-ranges of the original data, but only ranges tied to described entities within the sample or item (e.g., tiles, rows, keys)

 Semantics

 compression_type is a 4CC indicating the compression mode for the sample or item.
-The following values are defined:
+Values are defined in Table 6.

+Table 6 – Compression types